Mambo-Token/MamboLaunchPad/Projects/CharlieKirk.md

 DEX LP Managment wallet:
 0x6b891305BECd41Aa3cFe771621ED03B8c5b28655

-Last updated October 5, 2025.
+Last updated November 6, 2025.
 Visit https://Jesus4you.ch for more infos about the other tokens and the Gospel.